edopast/HITCH8/README.md

 ### 4. RAM Memory

-Addressed by MAR (two registers, one for LSB and one for MSB).
+Addressed by MAR (actually two registers, one for LSB and one for MSB).
 The returned data are sent to MDR register.
+This module is meant to store variables (the user/compiler must keep track of their address and size in memory, as a sort of "heap" area).
+Moreover, a register called "stack pointer" is used to point to the first 8-bit free address, forming the stack.
+In order to separate stack and heap, the former starts from 0x0000 and is filled incrementing the address, while the latter starts from 0xFFFF and is filled decrementing the address.

 ### 5. Control Unit